quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Implementers are expected to experiment with different strategies and find those that best suit their applications and congestion controllers.
-This section provides some bounds on a sender's choice of acknowledgment frequency and discusses some additional considerations.
+This section provides some guidance on a sender's choice of acknowledgment frequency and discusses some additional considerations.

 ## Congestion Control